If you’d love to feel more toned, but you don't have time to hit the gym, you can do simple exercises on your own to get results.

 - Do 20 times, then repeat on the other side.

-Try this exercise to tone your butt.
-Not only will your glutes, the large muscles in your buttocks, look great in a pair of jeans, but this move will improve your posture and balance, too.
-You'll also look -- and feel -- stronger.
+Squats will strengthen your glutes, the large muscles in your buttocks.
+Not only will you look great in a pair of jeans, but this move will improve your strength, posture, and balance, too.

 - Stand in front of a chair, facing away from the chair, feet parallel and hip-width apart, and bend slightly forward from the waist.